Overview of UCLA

 University of California

-The University of California IRB Directors Group serves as a working group to review proposed regulations and policies, develop new policies and procedures, share best practices and ideas, and improve collaborations among the campuses.
+The University of California IRB Directors Meetings serves as a working group to review proposed regulations and policies, develop new policies and procedures, share best practices and ideas, and improve collaborations among the campuses.
 The group is composed of UC Office of the President (UCOP) General Counsel and legal experts in various areas related to research, the Directors and Assistant Directors of the HRPPs, and additional experts as needed.
-The group holds a monthly 2-hour conference call and one or two in-person meetings per year.
+The group holds a monthly meetings .

 The five UC Academic Medical Centers each have been awarded a Clinical and Translational Science Institute (CTSI) supported by NCATS (National Center for Advancing Translational Sciences).
 UCLA is part of the various and robust collaborative efforts to coordinate and harmonize the IRB activities and processes, contracting and bioinformatics among its local CTSI partners and as part of the UC BRAID (UC Biomedical Research Acceleration, Innovation & Development).